fernandobhz/github-issues/README.md

 The github search api says that results might be incomplete due timeout We are not checking if the result are complete or not.
-We exepct that result even if incomplete, it'll return the most popular projects with given name But in future we should check if there is a way to get full results from github api.
+We exepct that result even if incomplete, it'll return the most popular repositories with given name But in future we should check if there is a way to get full results from github api.